 Don’t imagine for a moment that we will praise your prudence for shopping like a doomsday prepper.

 If you’re grabbing extra soap, hand sanitizer, medical masks, toilet paper, canned food, and bulk shelf-stable staples, you can fuck right off.
 It doesn’t make you smart—it makes you a selfish asshole.
-I will shoot lasers out of my eyes at you and your cart heaped high with enough paper towels to reconstruct Sequoia National Park.
+And I will shoot lasers out of my eyes at you and your cart heaped high with enough paper towels to reconstruct Sequoia National Park.

 Don’t spread panic, rumors, disinformation, racism, and other ludicrous fuckery